tpetricek/teaching/software-engineering-classes/git-introduction/instructions.md

     git config --global core.editor notepad

+Each git commit also records the name and email of the author.
+When you run `git commit` for the first time on your machine, you will get an error message complaining about the fact that you have not yet configured your name and email.
+To set those, you can run the following (using your name and your email details):

+    git config --global user.name "Your Name"
+    git config --global user.email "xyz@kent.ac.uk"

 ## Creating the repository

 First, download the sample application and create a Git repository for it.